 Less than 15% of children from the rural areas of India, Nepal, Malawi and Zambia are enrolled in secondary education.
 These children face many issues, poverty, lack of accessible schools and cultural barriers that keep girls at home.
 In many countries girls face the additional threat of human trafficking.

-PestalozziWorld provides scholarships to poor, mostly rural children aged between 10 and 20, enabling them to attend secondary school.
+PestalozziWorld is an international educational charity which provides scholarships to poor, mostly rural children, enabling them to attend secondary school.
 For many such children, the alternative is to work in subsistence farming, as labourers, or, for girls, early marriage.
 The children are selected on the basis of two girls for every one boy.
+PestalozziWorld now also provides a non-selective mobile learning programme using tablet technology in Zambia with our partner Edulution.
+Many of the entrepreneurial coaches who deliver the programme are PestalozziWorld alumni.

 PestalozziWorld, established in 1995 includes: International Villages in India and Zambia; Hostels and Skills Centres; fundraising organisations in the United States, UK, Switzerland and Ireland; and Alumni groups for Indians, Malawians, Nepalese, Thais, Tibetans and Zambians.